SnymanD/CODSOFT/README.md

 # CODSOFT
-The project of my Internship with CodSoft
+The projects of my Internship with CodSoft